nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 5.7 Toggle screens : `view` <a name="change-view"></a>

-Toggles between the display of degree progress or module list.
+Changing between interfaces is simple in **MODTrek**!
+Toggle between the display of degree progress or module list with this command.
 You may either view your degree progression or list of modules recorded.

 **Syntax:**
 * _To view degree progress:_ `view progress` ![Ui progress](images/Ui-viewprogress.png)